 - The Initial State for a channel corresponds to a condition in which the Sideband Interface is powered up and is able to accept NC-SI commands, and the channel has one or more configuration settings that need - to be set or restored by the Management Controller.
 Unless default configuration settings are explicitly - defined in this specification, the default values are implementation specific.
-The MC should not make any - 1154 assumptions on any configuration settings that are not defined in this specification.
+The MC should not make any - assumptions on any configuration settings that are not defined in this specification.
 Because this state - may be entered at any time, the Initial State shall be acknowledged with a Clear Initial State command for - the Initial State to be exited.
-This requirement helps to ensure that the Management Controller does not - 1157 continue operating the interface unaware that the NC-SI configuration had autonomously changed in the - 1158 Network Controller. - 1159 An NC-SI channel in the Initial State shall: - be able to respond to NC-SI commands that are directed to the Channel ID for the particular channel (see clause 6.1.9) - respond to all non-OEM NC-SI command packets that are directed to the channel or partitions on the channel with a Response Packet that contains a Response Code of "Command Failed" and a Reason Code of "Initialization Required" - NOTE: This requirement does not apply to commands that are directed to the overall package, such as the Select Package and Deselect Package commands. - place the channel into the Disabled state - set hardware arbitration (if supported) to "enabled" on Interface Power Up only; otherwise, the setting that was in effect before entry into the Initial State shall be preserved (that is, the hardware arbitration enable/disable configuration is preserved across entries into the Initial State) - set the enabled/disabled settings for the individual MAC and VLAN filters (typically set using the Set MAC Address, Set VLAN Filter, and Enable VLAN commands) to "disabled" - NOTE It is recommended that global multicast and broadcast filters are also set to "disabled". - reset all counters defined in the various channel and partition level statistics commands, and the Get NC-SI Pass-Through Statistics command to 0×0 - disable the Channel Network TX setting and transmission of Pass-through packets onto the network - clear any record of prior command instances received upon entry into the Initial State (that is, assume that the first command received after entering the Initial State is a new command and not a retried command, regardless of any Instance ID that it may have received before entering the Initial State) - disable transmission of AENs and reset any enabled AENs - Otherwise, there is no requirement that other NC-SI configuration settings be set, retained, or restored to particular values in the Initial State unless otherwise specified.
-Controller configuration settings that are identified as persistent and saved to NVRAM are one example of retained settings.. - The Initial State is a NC-SI configuration state and therefore places no requirements on the NC's network link state.

-6.1.5 NC-SI Initial State recovery
+This requirement helps to ensure that the Management Controller does not - 1162 continue operating the interface unaware that the NC-SI configuration had autonomously changed in the - 1163 Network Controller. - 1164 An NC-SI channel in the Initial State shall: - be able to respond to NC-SI commands that are directed to the Channel ID for the particular channel (see clause 6.1.9) - respond to all non-OEM NC-SI command packets that are directed to the channel or partitions on the channel with a Response Packet that contains a Response Code of "Command Failed" and a Reason Code of "Initialization Required" - place the channel into the Disabled state - set hardware arbitration (if supported) to "enabled" on Interface Power Up only; otherwise, the setting that was in effect before entry into the Initial State shall be preserved (that is, the hardware arbitration enable/disable configuration is preserved across entries into the Initial State) - set the enabled/disabled settings for the individual MAC and VLAN filters (typically set using the Set MAC Address, Set VLAN Filter, and Enable VLAN commands) to "disabled" - 1177 NOTE It is recommended that global multicast and broadcast filters are also set to "disabled". - reset all counters defined in the various channel and partition level statistics commands, and the Get NC-SI Pass-Through Statistics command to 0x0 - disable the Channel Network TX setting and transmission of Pass-through packets onto the network - clear any record of prior command instances received upon entry into the Initial State (that is, assume that the first command received after entering the Initial State is a new command and not a retried command, regardless of any Instance ID that it may have received before entering the Initial State) - disable transmission of AENs and reset any enabled AENs - 1187 Otherwise, there is no requirement that other NC-SI configuration settings be set, retained, or restored to - 1188 particular values in the Initial State unless otherwise specified.
+Controller configuration settings that are - identified as persistent and saved to NVRAM are one example of retained settings. - The Initial State is a NC-SI configuration state and therefore places no requirements on the NC's network link state. - 1192 6.1.5 NC-SI Initial State recovery - 1193 As described in clause 6.1.4, a channel in the Initial State shall receive the Clear Initial State command - before other commands can be executed.
+This requirement ensures that if the Initial State is entered